AlexFangSW/personal_blog/backend/README.md

 - A **meta.yaml** containing tags and topics
 - **blogs** folder containing blogs with frontmatter

+After the first sync, an **ids.json** file will be created, which maps blog filenames to their ids.
+This prevents blog ids from changing if we lost the database and need to sync from scratch.

 ### Referential integrity
-If some blog's frontmetter has a tag or topic that doesn't exist, it will be recorded, logged out and written to a file, after which the sync process will be terminated.
+If some blog's frontmetter has a tag or topic that doesn't exist, it will be recorded, logged out and written to a file (**data-inconsistency.json**), after which the sync process will be terminated.
 Only after passing the validation process will the data be synced to the server.

 ### [User register](./cmd/register/main.go)